 MXL AC404 USB Conference Microphone

-The mic delivers superior sound quality even in noisy environments.
-30 people won’t be able to make noise big enough to crash a Skype call or a hangout with this hardware.
-In fact, any location with walls and a ceiling can be turned into a conference room thanks to MXL AC404.
+The device delivers superior sound quality, even in noisy environments.
+30 people won’t be able to make noise big enough to crash a Skype or a hangouts call carried out using this hardware.
+In fact, thanks to MXL AC404, any location that has walls and ceiling can be turned into a conference room.

-3 capsule boundary design makes positioning and reverberation easier but still important in any room you are planning to use it.
-Some old USB ports do not provide enough phantom power so if the mic does not seem to be working, connecting to another USB port could be a solution.
-Built-in headphone/speaker monitoring jack is a thing of use as well, but you should remember the device is the mic only.
-No additional latency when testing with Skype or Google+ with a headphone for voice or video.
-The package includes 6 ft USB cable, that headphone jack, and a leather-style carrying case.
+3 capsule boundary design makes positioning and reverberation easier – these are still important regardless of the room you are planning to use the device in.
+Some old USB ports don’t provide enough phantom power, so if the mic doesn’t seem to be working, try connecting it to another USB port, a newer one.
+Built-in headphone/speaker monitoring jack is a great feature as well, but keep in mind that neither headphones nor speakers are included in the package.
+The package includes only 6 ft USB cable, that headphone jack, and a leather-style carrying case.
 You won’t experience any latency when testing the device.

 Samson UB1 USB Boundary Microphone

-A competitive solution from Samson, UB1 offers plug-and-play operation on Mac OS and Windows as well.
-16-Bit, 44.1- 48kHz sample rates and omnidirectional pickup pattern are a reliable standard for this kind of mic.
+A competitive model from Samson, UB1 offers plug-and-play operation both on Mac OS and Windows.
+16-Bit, 44.1- 48kHz sample rates and omnidirectional pickup pattern are a golden standard for this kind of microphones.

-The UB1 also comes with Cakewalk Sonar LE workstation software.
-The solid zinc body and sturdy metal mesh construction make the UB1 a reliable tool for conference rooms, courtrooms, and all other rooms that require high-quality sound.
+The UB1 comes with Cakewalk Sonar LE workstation software.
+The solid zinc body and sturdy metal mesh make the UB1 a reliable tool for conference rooms, courtrooms, and all other kinds of rooms that require high-quality sound.
 The microphone is simple and easy to use and therefore perfectly suits non-professionals.
-It works well with self-powered USB extension cables, a 10-foot one comes bundled.
+It works well with self-powered USB extension cables.
+A 10-foot one is included in the package.

-This is an old model, though, first available in October 2011.
+This is an old model, though, which first appeared in October 2011.

-The next, wireless level for boundary mics is the MXL AC-424 is a boundary mic that is wireless.
-Just like the AC-404 above this model offers a wide angle of pickup that captures sound accurately in your conference room.
-That’s based on another commonality – the three-capsule layout with 180 degree pickup pattern.
-Maybe, the thing that will make you happy the most is that 25 ft. range is available here as well.
-For many users, MXL AC-424 is so good it works even in the corner.
-Top-of-the-line it is.
+MXL AC-424 is a boundary mic that is wireless.
+Just like the AC-404 above, this model offers a wide pick-up area that accurately captures sound in your conference room.
+One more common feature these two models share is a three-capsule layout with that 180-degree pickup pattern.
+And, by the way, you may like the fact that 25 ft. range is available here as well.
+Many reviewers of the MXL AC-424 write that it is so good it works even in the corner.
+Top-of-the-line it is!

-As shown on the pic, this one also features a backlit mute button for whimsical private remarks.
-It stays muted until you press it again.
+As shown in the pic, the model features a backlit mute button for occasional private remarks.
+The mic remains muted until you press the button again.

-There is a headphone jack here too, you can do private conference at a work station.
+There is a headphone jack here too which allows you to hold private online conferences.

-Realistically speaking, as it works in huge spaces AC-424 is not 100% echo-proof.back to menu ↑
+The only drawback is that since AC-424 works in large spaces, it is not 100% echo-proof.back to menu ↑

 Gooseneck conference microphones

-If you are sure that the microphone must be as close to speaker as possible, you will probably find gooseneck mics most suitable options for conference-holding.
+If you are convinced that a microphone must be as close to the speaker as possible, you will probably find gooseneck mics most suitable options for conference-holding.

 Pyle Home PDMIKC5

-The significant difference between boundary mics and gooseneck ones is that in the case with the latter category you need quite a few goosenecks to equip a conference room.
-That could be pricey and the best way to save money would be Pyle Home PDMIKC5.
-Lots of features are no worse than with the MXL model.
+The significant difference between boundary mics and gooseneck ones is that in the case with the latter category you need quite a few of them.
+This could be quite expensive.
+The best way to save up your money is to buy Pyle Home PDMIKC5.
+Its numerous features are no worse than those in the MXL model.
 The gooseneck is adjustable.
 Rugged metal tube and PVC plastic amount to a pretty good design.
-The thing everybody uses is also here – the on/off switch or just a mute button, if you like, is also there.
+The on/off switch or just a mute button, if you like, is also there.

-Microphone sensitivity is high enough at -40dB (+/-)2dB.
-Cardioid pickup pattern filters away off-axis sound.
-Power Supply comes from a 9 Volt battery.
-Frequency response is 40Hz~16kHz, but it is not really important for a conference but here is 40Hz~16kHz anyway.
+Microphone sensitivity is big enough -40dB (+/-)2dB.
+Cardioid pickup pattern cancels out off-axis sounds.
+The power supply comes from a 9-Volt battery.
+Frequency response is 40Hz~16kHz, but it is not really important for a conference anyway.

 What else?
-The sound is mono, not stereo, does not work without the battery.
-And if you put the battery in backwards, you’ll immediately fry the preamp.
+The sound is mono, not stereo.
+The mic does not work without a battery.
+If you put a battery in the wrong position, you’ll immediately fry the preamp – so be careful!
 If you forget to switch the mic off, the battery will naturally drain.
 As for the rest, the mic is wonderful!

-We chose Shure CVG18-B/C as a top model CommShield shielding technologu sounds very cool and does save people’s ears from the much hated RF interference, cellphones and any other radio signals.
+Shure CVG18-B/C is a top model that has a CommShield shielding technology.
+It sounds very cool and saves people’s ears from the commonly hated RF interference that comes from cell phones and other devices.

-Cardioid polar pattern picks up the cleaned up tailored response.
-Frequency response is perfect for capturing fast transients in any possible location, especially on the usual podiums and desktops.
+The cardioid polar pattern picks up clean and precise response.
+Frequency response is perfect for capturing fast transients in all locations, but especially on the ordinary podiums and desktops.

-Superior rugged and reliable Shure design comes bundled.
-The base does not allow any tipping at all but it is sold separately.
+The model has a superior rugged and reliable design.
+The base prevents all the shaking and bending but it is sold separately.
 This mic requires 48v phantom power.

-B for black, C for cardioid, so the model name is actually shorter and easier to remember.
+B for black, C for cardioid – so now you know that the model’s name is short and easy to remember.

 back to menu ↑